spyder-ide/spyder-docs/doc/panes/fileexplorer.rst

 =================

 :guilabel:`Files` allows you to associate different external applications with specific file extensions they can open.
-Under the :guilabel:`File associations` tab of the :guilabel:`Files` preferences pane, you can add file types and set the external program used to open each of them by default.
+Under the :guilabel:`Preferences --> File associations` tab of the :guilabel:`Files` preferences pane, you can add file types and set the external program used to open each of them by default.

 .. image:: /images/files/files-associations.gif
    :alt: Spyder Files pane showing files associations